 Unfortunately for many defendants, it is not always clear what “willful” violation of probation means, and a lot of the time this means that the state has an easier time proving your guilt than you will have proving your innocence.
 This is because the standard of evidence is low in violation of probation cases.
 Even minor incidents, such as speeding in a motor vehicle or breaking your curfew can put your probation at risk and fall into the “violation of probation” category.

 Because violation of evidence cases are so hard for defendants to prove, this means that you need a lawyer fighting for you as soon as you are charged with this crime.
+Our attorneys can review your case and build the best case that we can for you.
 Let’s discuss your case in a free consultation today!